qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/gui_toolkit/ui_form_handling.rst

 As we have already talked about the first two items, I'll cover the last item in a more detailed way.

-The layout of a form is in most cases application specific.
-It depends on the space available in the application and much other factors.
-Thats why qooxdoo has this flexible form layouting tool, which includes a set of default possibilities to layout a form.
-On of the main requirements of the solution was the extensibility so everyone could have the layout as his application requires.
+In most cases, a form's layout is specific to the application.
+It depends on the space available in the application and many other factors.
+Thats why qooxdoo has this flexible form layouting tool, which includes a set of default options to layout a form.
+On of the main requirements of the solution was extensibility so that anyone could have the layout their application requires.
-To get that, we applied a pattern used widely across the qooxdoo framework, which takes all UI related code to renderer classes.
-These renderer are as lightweight as possible to make it easy for developers to write their own custom renderer, as you can see in this UML diagram:
+To get achieve this, we applied a pattern used widely across the qooxdoo framework, which moves all UI related code to renderer classes.
+These renderers are as lightweight as possible to make it easy for developers to write their own custom renderer, as you can see in this UML diagram:
 |qx.ui.form.Form|

 .. |qx.ui.form.Form| image:: iform.png